hchakim/ex_ros/README.md

 ROS2 simple examples for student

 Can be used in each package.
 Download in ros2_ws/src folder.
-And command below:
+And command below to move the package folders in places:

 mv ex_ros/* . && rm -drf ex_ros